 Even though medicinal mushrooms have thousands of compounds,constituents, and nutrients that are beneficial to our health, there is one in particular that is present in most mushroom species.
 Inside the cell walls of mushrooms, there are carbohydrate molecules called Polysaccharides, more specifically Beta-Glucans (1,3/1,6).
 For medicinal purposes, these beta-glucans are extremely beneficial to our health.
 Beta-Glucans have been widely studied and tested, and it is widely believed that these polysaccharides are able to stimulate and enhance our immune system.

-The most widely used and available medicinal mushrooms nowadays are:
+Some of the most widely studied and used medicinal mushrooms nowadays include:

 Medicinal mushrooms can be taken as tea, food, or as supplements.
 Medicinal mushroom supplements can be in the form of liquid extracts, powdered extracts, or mushroom powder.
 They can be made from a full-spectrum mushroom (which includes the spores, mycelia, and fruiting bodies), or just each individual part alone.
 Let's take a look at each of these forms of mushroom supplements: